calebmsword/javascript-notes/deep-clone.md

 ### deep clone and the prototype chain

 `structuredClone` handles the prototype chain strangely.
 We'll get to that in a second.
 Before that, let's discuss the merits of NOT cloning the prototype chain.
 Let the cloned object have the same prototype as the original.
-There many use cases where this is desireable.

 The best use for this is for cloning ES6 classes with methods.
 We cannot clone a function.
 But ES6 classes store methods on the prototype of the instance.
-This means that `structuredClone` won't throw if you clone an instance of an ES6 class which has methods.
 Since methods dynamically bind `this` to the object which calls them, any function that accesses data with the `this` keyword will refer to data contained in the clone, not the original.

-For the reasons discussed in the previous section, this won't always be the case, but it often is.
+For the reasons discussed in the previous section, this won't always be a proper clone.
+The user could easily put a method in the prototype which accesses data from a closure, and the clone would then share this data with the original.
+This means that if a "clone" shares its prototype with the original, you are trusting that the user attempted to clone a "proper" method which only accesses data through the `this` keyword and arguments passed to the function.

-However, if you stored non-methods on the prototype chain which are writeable or configurable, then changing the property on one instance will change the property for another.
+It also possible that you stored non-methods on the prototype chain which are writeable or configurable.
+In this case, changing the property on one instance will change the property for another.
 Data will be shared.
 It is not a proper clone.

-If you have a use case where you store data in the prototype chain, then you can easily write an algorithm that walks the prototype chain and clones each object there.
+If you have a use case where you store configurable or writeable non-methods in the prototype chain, then you can easily write an algorithm that walks the prototype chain and clones each object there.
 For this reason, I think it is reasonable to create a cloning algorithm which does not clone the prototype chain.
 We can easily use it clone the chain if we need to.
 A naive example would be

 ```javascript
 const myClone = myCloneAlgorithm(myObject);